pythonsingapore/pyladies-sg/docs/index.md

 We also have a growing Slack community.
 You can [join us here](http://pyladies-sg-slackin.herokuapp.com/) and ask us anything if you need help with your Python programming.

+## Find our recent slides

+Have a look at our [Resources page](resources.md) to find out more about our past workshop.
+You will also find links to our slides.
+Just have a look and try it at home.
+If you run into road-blocks, just ask us anything on slack!